 Finger pricking is a split-second pain that people suffering from diabetes know all too well.
 The latest concept tech from Google X hopes to eliminate those 'round-the-clock blood tests with a smart contact lens that tracks glucose levels without any prodding.
 And on Monday, the tech giant announced its partnering with the healthcare company Novartis — which produces some of the most popular contact lenses out there — to make the project a reality.

-Google is taking wearable tech to the next level with its high-tech, on-eye medical devices.
-The Google X lenses can't identify strangers, like the ones in Mission Impossible 4 (watch the clip below for a little reminder), but they can measure glucose levels once per second.
+The high-tech, on-eye medical device can't identify strangers, like the ones in Mission: Impossible 4 (watch the clip below for a little reminder), but they can measure glucose levels once per second.